Special Vehicles in MarylandPage Overview

 Freight and Semi-Freight Trailers

 These hefty trailers may be bigger, but this doesn't make them exempt from titling requirements.
-In addition to submitting a title application, you'll have to provide proof that the trailer meets Motor Vehicle Liability insurance.
+In addition to submitting a Application for Certificate of Title (Form VR-005), you'll have to provide proof that the trailer meets Motor Vehicle Liability insurance.

 If you're not sure if your trailer meets minimum requirements, call a Maryland approved insurance company to double check.Other Topics in This Section